kaishengyao/courses/Papers.md

 4. Transformer interpretability
 https://arxiv.org/pdf/2012.09838.pdf This is a good paper to read for its coverage of existing approaches and its proposal.

+5. Explainable Robots
+https://arxiv.org/pdf/2105.02658.pdf This is a survey paper on explainable robots.
+I haven't yet read it thouroughly.

+6. Explainable machine learning for medicine https://arxiv.org/pdf/2105.02357.pdf haven't yet read it.

 ## Pretrain
 1. New pretrain idea that uses generation tasks for pretraining (https://arxiv.org/pdf/2103.10360.pdf)